uppedtrout/Better-config/README.md

 WE ARE THE LOST ONES
 From a Time before Time
 From a Land beyond the Stars
-From the Age when ANU walked the earthDownloaded from www.holybooks.com In company of Bright Angels.
+From the Age when ANU walked the earth
+In company of Bright Angels.
 We have survived the first War
 Between the Powers of the Gods